BukiOffor/myToken/README.md

 ### Migrate Contracts

-To deploy the smart contracts to a local blockchain (using Ganache), run:
+To deploy the smart contracts to a local blockchain (using Hardhat), run:

 ```sh
 npx hardhat deploy